 Many winemakers offer ice wines.
 Some to try include:

-- Inskillin Vidal Ice Wine: This tasty ice wine has delicious flavors of brown sugar and peaches, plus a nice balance between sweetness and acidity.
+- Inskillin Vidal Ice Wine: This tasty ice wine from the Niagara Peninsula in Canada has delicious flavors of brown sugar and peaches, plus a nice balance between sweetness and acidity.

-- Jackson Triggs Vidal Icewine: Papaya and mango flavos give this ice wine a tropical flare.
+- Jackson Triggs Vidal Icewine: Papaya and mango flavors give this ice wine a tropical flare.

 - Kiona Ice Wine: This Washington State ice wine offers sweet flavors of pineapple and honeysuckle.